 Visitors arrive via organic search engine results

 When visitors arrive at your website through organic search results, you aren’t quite sure where they are landing.
-Therefore, when you design your website, you need to have a clear goal about what you want your first time visitor to do and incorporate that throughout the site.
+Therefore, when you design your website, you need to have a clear goal about what you want your first time visitor to do.
+Then you need to incorporate that throughout the site.
 A new visitor doesn’t know you yet, so your call to action has to be something that draws them in and builds awareness about what you can do for them.

 You also need to incorporate other types of calls to action to move the visitor through the site.
-Calls to action such as hyperlinks that help walk the visitor through a set of pages, next and back buttons or hyperlinked phrases that link to other content on your website get your visitor to consume more of your pages and stay at your website longer.
+Get your visitors to consume more of your content and stay on your website longer with calls to action such as hyperlinks that help walk the visitor through a set of pages.

 Visitors arrive via an inbound marketing campaign